Phala-Network/phala-wiki/content/docs/prb/docker-compose-example.md

 ---
-title: "Deployment with Containers:\n An Example with Docker Compose"
+title: "Deployment with Containers: An Example with Docker Compose"
+weight: 2
 ---